Guys!! Honey. Garlic. Butter. Shrimp. YESSSS!

 - flaky sea salt

-Heat a large skillet over medium heat.
-Once hot use a slotted spoon to scoop the shrimp out of the marinade and into the hot skillet, season with salt and pepper.
-Make sure to scoop up all the garlic as well.
+- Heat a large skillet over medium heat.
+Once hot use a slotted spoon to scoop the shrimp out of the marinade, reserving the marinade, and into the hot skillet, season with salt and pepper.
 Cook the shrimp until pink, about 2-3 minutes per side.
-Add the butter and 1 teaspoon pepper (or more or less to your taste) to the skillet.
+Add the reserved marinade, the butter and 1 teaspoon pepper (or more or less to your taste) to the skillet.
 Continue to cook the shrimp in the butter until the garlic begins to caramelize and turn LIGHT golden brown, about another minute or two.
 Be careful not to burn the garlic.
 Remove from the heat and stir in the coconut milk and basil.

 Sooo, Monday night dinner??!!
 FOR SURE.
 K, bye. ?